Alcohol Use Disorder Treatment in Sarasota, FL

 Medications for Alcohol Use Disorder (MAUD)

-FDA approved medications for alcohol dependence include naltrexone, which reduces reward reinforcement by blocking opioid receptors, acamprosate, which stabilizes glutamate signaling, and disulfiram, which produces aversive effects when alcohol is consumed.
+FDA approved medications for alcohol use disorder include naltrexone and long acting injectable naltrexone (Vivitrol), which reduce reward reinforcement by blocking opioid receptors, acamprosate, which stabilizes glutamate signaling, and disulfiram, which produces aversive effects when alcohol is consumed.

 Several medications are also used off-label when appropriate.
 Topiramate can reduce heavy drinking by influencing GABA and glutamate signaling.
 Gabapentin may help decrease cravings and heavy drinking days, especially when withdrawal symptoms are present.
 Baclofen may be considered for individuals with liver disease because it is generally well tolerated in this population.